 Git Git integration for Brackets.

 Autoprefixer Parse CSS and add vendor prefixes automatically.

 You can download Brackets latest version from the official website and install it.

-When you first install and open Atom then it gives you Welcome Guide.
+When you first install and open Atom, then it gives you a Welcome Guide.
 The guide gives you the way to explore Atom and getting familiar with it very quickly.
-Start with opening a project in guide and go through each and everyone.
-Install Packages i.e. plugins, install themes and customize Styling.
+Start with opening a project in the guide and go through everyone.
+Install Packages, i.e., plugins, install themes, and customize Styling.

-Atom is from Github so it takes care of most of things that every developers wish to have by default in an IDE.
-Developers tools is one of them.
-You can have browsers' inspect element tool within Atom, no more need to open web browser.
+Atom is from Github, so it takes care of most of the things that every developer wishes to have by default in an IDE.
+Developers’ tools is one of them.
+You can have browsers’ inspect element tools within Atom; no more need to open the web browser.

-Atom is developed by Github so it comes with full Github support and integration.
-You can directly open a project/file on Github in browser.
-It also comes with Markdown syntax that supports live preview in browser.
+Github develops atom, so it comes with full Github support and integration.
+You can directly open a project/file on Github in the browser.
+It also comes with Markdown syntax that supports live preview in the browser.

-Atom devs slogans it a complete hackable IDE of 21st century.
-So you can explore Atom's easy to use configration to customize it deeply.
+Atom devs slogans it a complete hackable IDE of the 21st century.
+So you can explore Atom’s easy-to-use configuration to customize it deeply.

-Sublime has so many powerful features that require another article to be mentioned in.
-In this small intro I can only mention some of the its features that will surely drag you toward it.
-Well, don't worry about code highlighting, auto-indent, auto-completion and all basic features, Sublime has all of them packed.
+Sublime has so many powerful features that require another article to be mentioned.
+In this small intro, I can only mention some of its features that will surely attract you toward it.
+Well, don’t worry about code highlighting, auto-indent, auto-completion, and all basic features; Sublime has all of them packed.

-Starting with a simple but very helpful feature of Sublime and it's called Minimap.
-Minimap is the zoomed view of entire file that you're working in that works as a visual scrollbar in Sublime.
-You can see entire code and guess where you want to move in the code and click that area and sublime will take you to that space in the editor.
+Starting with a simple but beneficial feature of Sublime and it’s called Minimap.
+Minimap is the zoomed view of the entire file that you’re working in that works as a visual scrollbar in Sublime.
+You can see the entire code and guess where you want to move in the code and click that area, and sublime will take you to that space in the editor.